-- Enabling Elections (by CIS and the Centre for Law and Policy Research, March 24, 2014).
+- Enabling Elections (CIS and the Centre for Law and Policy Research; March 24, 2014).

-- Web Accessibility Policy Making: An International Perspective (by G3ict & CIS, February 28, 2012).
+- Web Accessibility Policy Making: An International Perspective (G3ict and CIS; February 28, 2012).

-- Universal Service for Persons with Disabilities: A Global Survey of Policy Interventions and Good Practices (by Axel Leblois, Nirmita Narasimhan and Deepti Bharthur, G3ict & CIS, December 27, 2011).
+- Universal Service for Persons with Disabilities: A Global Survey of Policy Interventions and Good Practices (Axel Leblois, Nirmita Narasimhan and Deepti Bharthur; G3ict and CIS, December 27, 2011).

 - e-Accessibility Policy Handbook for Persons with Disabilities (Russian) (November 4, 2011).

-- e-Accessibility Policy Handbook for Persons with Disabilities (edited by Nirmita Narasimhan, ITU and G3ict with support from Hans Foundation, October 27, 2010).
+- e-Accessibility Policy Handbook for Persons with Disabilities (CIS, ITU and G3ict with support from Hans Foundation; October 27, 2010).

-- Inclusive Disaster and Emergency Management for Persons with Disabilities (by Deepti Samant Raja and Nirmita Narasimhan, submitted to the the National Disaster Management Authority of India, September 17, 2013).
+- Inclusive Disaster and Emergency Management for Persons with Disabilities (Deepti Samant Raja and Nirmita Narasimhan, submitted to the the National Disaster Management Authority of India, September 17, 2013).